DeathGOD7/MultiCurrency/README.md

 ### Info
 Multi Currency is a plugin which can be used in Bukkit, Spigot or Paper server.
-I don't know if it works in "optimized paper-forks" so use at your own descrition.
+I don't know if it works in "optimized paper-forks" so use at your own discretion.
 It is recommended to use Paper server as it features Tuinity and its optimizations.

+**Note : The plugin is being developed so there might be mistakes in codes**

 ### Installation
 Well it's easy installing it to your server.
 Just drag and drop it into your plugins folder.
 Be sure to install its required